 Text-mode menu bar indicators

-Monday 17 April 2017This is over seven years old.
+Monday 17 April 2017This is close to eight years old.
 Be careful.

 I recently upgraded my Mac operating system, and decided to try out a new feature: automatically hiding the menu bar.
 This gives me back another sliver of vertical space.
 But it has a drawback: I no longer have the time, battery life, and speaker volume indicators available at a glance.